-Fittings for Inlet: Try to use a straight fitting to reduce restriction, especially on the inlet.
+Fittings for the Side Inlet: Nearly any 1/2 NPT fitting can be used on the inlet.
+Try to use a straight fitting to reduce restriction, especially on the inlet.
 Do not use a sharp 90 degree fitting.
-RobbMc offers steel fittings to connect AN line.
+RobbMc offers steel fittings to connect -6 or -8AN braided line.
 Fittings to connect rubber hose or inverted flare line are available at most hardware and auto parts stores.
 Steel or brass fittings are preferred because aluminum NPT fittings may gall in the aluminum pump ports and be difficult to remove later.
 Use Teflon thread sealant on the NPT threads.

-Fittings for the Outlet: Choose the side or bottom outlet port.
-While a straight fitting is preferred, a 45 or a smooth 90 degree fitting on the outlet is acceptable.
-RobbMc offers steel fittings to connect AN line.
-Fittings to connect rubber hose or inverted flare are available at most hardware/auto parts stores.
-Steel or brass fittings are preferred because aluminum NPT fittings may gall and be difficult to remove later.
+Fittings for the Bottom Outlet: Nearly any 1/2 NPT fitting can be used on the outlet.
+While a straight fitting is preferred, a 45 degree or smooth 90 degree fitting on the outlet is acceptable.
+RobbMc offers straight and 45 degree steel fittings to connect -6 or -8AN braided line.
+Fittings to connect rubber hose or inverted flare line are available at most hardware and auto parts stores.
+Steel or brass fittings are preferred because aluminum NPT fittings may gall in the aluminum pump ports and be difficult to remove later.
 Use Teflon thread sealant on the NPT threads.
-Plug the unused outlet port with the provided plug.